project-koku/koku-data-selector/docs/aws/aws.rst

 Function Code and Athena Queries
 ================================
 * For standard Hybrid Commited Spend queries use the default `athena_function <https://github.com/project-koku/koku-data-selector/blob/main/docs/aws/scripts/athena-query-function.txt>`_
-* For custom queries non HCS we need to edit line 18 in the above function code.
     * Initial query to grab all data: **query = f"SELECT * FROM {database}.{export_name} WHERE year = '{year}' AND month = '{month}'"**
     * To filter the data add a **WHERE** clause, for example **WHERE line_item_line_item_description LIKE '%Red Hat%'** would filter out all data that does not have a description containing Red Hat.
     * It's also possible to stack these by using **AND** and **OR** with your **WHERE** clause.